Of all the things you need to know about photography, learning how to hold a camera is probably the easiest skill on the road to sharp images.

 This is particularly helpful when photographing a fast changing situation so you don’t miss anything.

 What if you don’t use big lenses?

-It may not be difficult to hold your camera incorrectly and not get camera shake when you have a 50mm lens on your camera.
+It may be easy to hold your camera incorrectly and not get camera shake when you have a 50mm lens on your camera.
 However, try holding a camera incorrectly with a 70 – 200mm zoom lens, zoomed to 200mm, and you can forget about taking sharp photos.

 I was curious, so I weighed my Nikon D810 with my 70-200mm lens attached.
-It is just over 2.6kg!
-That’s a lot of weight to dangle in the air, unsupported without wafting it about.
+It’s just over 2.6kg!
+That’s a lot of weight to dangle in the air, unsupported without camera shake.

-You might not use a big lens now, but if you get used to holding your camera correctly now, you will automatically do it when you’re using a bigger lens.
+You might not use a big lens now, but if you get used to holding your camera correctly now, you’ll automatically do it when using a bigger lens.